fubicales2016/fogbowcloud.org/content/pages/install-rendezvous.md

 # Known Rendezvous Neighbor aderesses.
 neighbors=neighbor1@test.com,neighbor2@test.com

+# Maximum number of managers that should be returned in a whoIsAlive response.
+max_whoisalive_manager_count=100

+# Maximum number of managers that should be returned in a whoIsAliveSyncresponse.
+max_whoisalivesync_manager_count=100

+# Maximum number of neighbors that should be returned in a whoIsAliveSyncresponse.
+max_whoisalivesync_neighbor_count=100

 ```
 ## Run
 To start the rendezvous component, run the start-rendezvous script inside ```./bin```.